JuliaGraphics/ColorSchemes.jl/README.md

 - variously themed colorschemes such as _sunset_, _coffee_, _neon_, and _pearl_

 *The package is designed for general purpose and informal graphics work.
 For high quality color maps that have consistent perceptual contrast over their full range, refer to Peter Kovesi's [PerceptualColourMaps](https://github.com/peterkovesi/PerceptualColourMaps.jl) package.*

+Some tools for working with colorschemes can be found in the ColorSchemeTools.jl package.